python/cpython/Doc/library/csv.rst

 .. attribute:: Dialect.doublequote

-   Controls how instances of *quotechar* appearing inside a field should be themselves be quoted.
+   Controls how instances of *quotechar* appearing inside a field should themselves be quoted.
 When :const:`True`, the character is doubled.
 When :const:`False`, the *escapechar* is used as a prefix to the *quotechar*.
 It defaults to :const:`True`.